On quasi-polynomials counting planar tight maps: Main results

 By combining Proposition \ref{prop:pqdilstr} with Theorem \ref{thm:maintheorem}, we recover the string and dilaton equations found by Norbury in \cite{Norbury2010} in the planar bipartite case.
 Note that, in this reference, the string equation corresponds to the addition of a face of degree $2$, while \eqref{eq:pstr} for $k=n-3$ may be interpreted as the addition of a vertex.
 Norbury's original equation can however be recovered by combining it with the dilaton equation.
 Note finally that Proposition \ref{prop:pqdilstr} holds more generally for any $k$.
 When $k\geq n-3$ we can naturally interpret it in terms of adding new marked vertices, but the combinatorial meaning of the polynomial $p_k(m_1,\ldots,m_n)$ for $k<n-3$ is more elusive.

 A first derivation of Equation~\eqref{eq:maintheorem} will be presented in Section \ref{sec:slicings} below by showing that, up to some appropriate transformation accounting for the tight nature of the maps, it is actually equivalent to Tutte's celebrated slicings enumeration formula~\cite{Tutte1962}.
 We shall then present in Section \ref{sec:bijective} a direct bijective proof of Theorem~\ref{thm:maintheorem} upon using some canonical \emph{slice decomposition} of the maps at hand \cite{hankel,irredmaps,BouttierHDR}.
-As it appears, it will be convenient for that purpose to proceed gradually and first derive \eqref{eq:maintheorem} for a number a specialized cases before addressing the result in all generality.
-Let us now start by discussing these specializations.
+As it appears, it will be convenient for that purpose to proceed gradually and first derive \eqref{eq:maintheorem} for a number of specialized cases (Propositions~\ref{prop:pkinterpret}, \ref{prop:qkinterpret}, \ref{prop:pk2interpret} and \ref{prop:pointedrooted} below) before addressing the result in all generality.

 \paragraph{Maps with one face.} Taking $n=k+3$ in \eqref{eq:maintheorem} with $m_1=m\neq 0$ and $m_2=\cdots=m_{k+3}=0$, we get